ayo-adeboyejo/cicd-jenkins-sonarqube-nexus-k8s-boardgame/README.md

   sonarqube_logs:
 ```

-**SonarQube post-installation steps:**
+**SonarQube post-installation step:**

-1. An authentication token was generated for Jenkins user: **My Account → Security → Generate Token**
+An authentication token was generated for Jenkins user on the SonarQube server: **My Account → Security → Generate Token**

 ---

 ### Nexus Repository Setup

 Nexus runs as a Docker container managed by Docker Compose.
-Docker must be installed on the server before running the Compose file below:
+Docker was installed on the server before running the Compose file below:

 ```yaml
 services: